 How to make Emerald Dal | 30-second video

-Chop the onion, garlic, ginger and chili pepper.
+Step 1: Chop the onion, garlic, ginger and chili pepper.
+If you like heat, add more chili pepper.

 A pound of spinach will wilt down into about 2 cups- if that.

-Blend the spinach sauce with a little water to form a spinach puree.
+Step 4: Blend the spinach sauce with a little water to form a spinach puree.
 It doesn’t need to be smooth unless you prefer it that way.
+Look how bright and green it is!

-Then add the cooked caviar lentils– I add somewhere between 3-4 cups of cooked caviar lentils.
+Step 6: Then fold in the cooked lentils I add somewhere between 3-4 cups of cooked caviar lentils.
 And I love these little black lentils most of all because they cook so quickly!!!

-Using 3 cups of lentils (instead of 4) will lend a more flavorful, “saucier” dal which I prefer.
+TIP #2: Using 3 cups of cooked lentils (instead of 4) will lend a “saucier” (more flavorful) dal which I prefer.
 But if you have 4 people in your family, I’d just add another cup of lentils. 🙂

-So simple and tasty and can be made in 30 minutes if you cook the lentils ahead!
+Spinach Lentil Dal- lovingly called Emerald Dal here at home…a simple and tasty combo that can be made in 30 minutes if you cook the lentils ahead!

 - Basmati rice